 If You Go:

 Winter in Oregon can be chilly and wet, or crystal-clear and sunny — so wear waterproof layers, sturdy shoes and don’t forget your sunglasses.
 Learn how to come prepared by brushing up on tips at How to Winter Like an Oregonian.
 Before setting out, make sure you have purchased any necessary Forest Service recreation passes.
-Whatever your adventure entails, from hiking to sandboarding, follow Leave No Trace principals, including packing in and out, leaving what you find where it’s at, and respecting wildlife and other visitors.
-It’s a good idea when adventuring to carry plenty of water along with your 10 Essentials and know that cell service may be spotty, so download maps and trail directions.
+Whatever your adventure entails, from hiking to sandboarding, follow Leave No Trace principles, including packing in and out, leaving what you find where it’s at, and respecting wildlife and other visitors.
+It’s a good idea when adventuring to carry plenty of water along with your Ten Essentials and know that cell service may be spotty, so download maps and trail directions.

 There are many ways to take a car-free getaway in Oregon, and truly sit back and enjoy the ride.
 If you are traveling by car, be sure to check road and weather conditions before heading out and carry snow chains or traction tires when advised.